Andywooff/booking-app/ToyTech-Project-main/README.md

-# ToyTech-Project
-The ToyTech Workshop Management System is a platform designed for children aged 8-16 to engage in STEM workshops.
-It allows users to register, track progress, and participate in hands-on coding with Micro .
-The system manages workshops, tracks attendance, and awards certificates, inspiring young minds through interactive learning and innovation.
+The ToyTech Workshop Booking System is a web-based platform designed to simplify the booking and management of STEM workshops for private individuals, schools, and organizations.
+ToyTech offers hands-on, instructor-led workshops focused on coding and electronics using the BBC micro:bit, tailored for children aged 8–16.